 I have to warn you that I'm often bad at responding to email, but I do read all I get and will do my best to reply if a response is needed.
-You can help your chances of being seen by including a good subject line, perhaps with "Hive" somewhere in there.

 Anyway, thank you all for reading and enjoying my content, and I hope you find this post useful.